23 Apr Copywriting tip 5: Why – the proposition

 With the cordless mouse, I was able to walk around the room.
 Engage with the audience.
 Keep eye contact.
 And change the slides from up to 30 metres away.

 Now, let’s ramp it up a level.
-By asking the question ‘Which means that?‘.
+Give ourselves a more engaging proposition, by asking the question ‘Which means that?‘.

 Here’s how that works.